 The White Cliffs of Dover

-This gorgeous stretch of coastline is made of white chalk cliffs that will give young explorers plenty to think about.
+This gorgeous stretch of coastline is made of white chalk cliffs that will give young explorers plenty to think about and is one of the best family day trips from London.
 This geological marvel is full of fossils, and there is also a series of tunnels that were used during World War II, which the history lovers in your family will enjoy.
 And, for the literary types, Jane Austen often visited this area to spend time with her brother, and Shakespeare used the cliffs in King Lear.
 Visit https://www.nationaltrust.org.uk/the-white-cliffs-of-dover to learn more.
 Other Dover tours can be found by clicking here.

 As with most of these day trips, Canterbury was on my short list for its literary appeal.
 Here is a blurb about this trip you could take with London Walks: